-In the 1940's, the grocer still occupied an important place.
-The grocer was specialised in the sale of dried groceries.
+The grocer occupied an important position in the 1940's.
+He was specialised in the sale of dried groceries.
 The upcome of the supermarket brought along an increase in the range of such assortments, together with the upcome of the fresh product segment, followed by the non-food segment.
 Today, fifty percent of the turnover of supermarkets is determined by the fresh product segment, which is growing at the expense of dried groceries.
 Fresh is no longer a product from the cold earth, but more and more an imported product processed into ready-to-eat foodstuff.